Quantum Fisher Information and the Curvature of Entanglement: Introduction

 Section II below gives brief definitions of the quantities of interest, including an elaboration on the nature of the two-qubit interaction Hamiltonian.
-Sec.~III presents analytical results for the types of Hamiltonian and initial conditions for which the relations hold in the pure state, noise free limit.
+Sec.~III presents analytical results for the types of Hamiltonian and initial conditions for which the relations hold in the pure-state, noise-free limit.
+In Sec.
+IIIB, an inequality, CoE $\leq$ QFI, is shown to be true for general nonlocal interaction Hamiltonians and all initial conditions in the pure-state, noise-free limit.
 An illustrative example also including amplitude loss is given in Sec.~IV, Appendices give additional results, and Sec.~V presents concluding remarks.

 {